-This bill amends the Revised Statutes Cumulative Supplement, 2024, to update definitions and provisions concerning electric generation facilities, transmission lines, and privately developed renewable energy generation facilities, particularly those near military installations.
-Key insertions include the definitions of "electronic-related" equipment and new certification requirements for electric suppliers to ensure their facilities do not contain such equipment manufactured by foreign adversaries.
-The bill also introduces a certification process for compliance with critical infrastructure protection requirements and allows for the use of foreign-manufactured equipment under specific conditions if preapproved by the board.
-Additionally, it emphasizes the protection of Nebraska's ecological and cultural resources, particularly in the Nebraska Sandhills, while regulating energy generation projects.
+This legislative bill amends the Revised Statutes Cumulative Supplement, 2024, to update definitions and provisions related to electric generation facilities, transmission lines, and privately developed renewable energy generation facilities, particularly those near military installations.
+Key insertions include new definitions for "electronic-related," "foreign adversary," and requirements for electric suppliers regarding the use of electronic-related equipment manufactured by foreign adversaries.
+The bill establishes notice and certification requirements for electric suppliers constructing or acquiring facilities within a ten-mile radius of military installations, ensuring that components from foreign adversaries are preapproved by the board.

 Statutes affected: